KonstantineGoudz/animated-waddle/readme.md

 The app uses the NYT Semantic and Articles API to find concepts relating to health.
 The NYT Articles api is used to find articles for a specific concept.

-#Setup
+# Setup

 - option 1
-update projecect or user `gradle.properties` with the `nytApiKey` key and the api key as the value
+update project or user `gradle.properties` with the `nytApiKey` key and the api key as the value

 - option 2
 replace the api key in the app build.gradle